chipslays/porter/README.md

 ### `$payload->timestamp`

-A timestamp when event was came.
+A timestamp when event was came (server time and timezone).

 ```php
 $payload->timestamp; // int